Pangeanic for Speech Datasets

 Our recordings offer you full ownership and full copyright, both for the audio collected and for the transcription for ML training.
 Pangeanic follows processes so that Ethical AI is built into every step and you can be sure it is passed on to your products.
 Our customers enjoy a smooth relationship with a trustable vendor of text-to-speech services supplying Training Datasets to improve ASR performance, freeing you from the hassle of generating, collecting, and processing audio, whilst adding valuable metadata.

 Sentiment analysis provides very valuable insights that can often drive business decisions.
 Pangeanic has a large amount of experience in building its own sentiment analysis tools.
 To extract sentiment, you must be a native speaker of the language and understand all the nuances and intricacies, for example ironic language.
 Our recordings can be annotated as positive, negative, or neutral to add more data to train an ML model that will be able to understand and provide its own insights on sentiments.
 Our PECAT text annotation tool speeds up all sentiment annotation tasks.

-Working with speech data presents several challenges that are not typically encountered when working with other types of data.
+Working with speech datasets presents several challenges that are not typically encountered when working with other types of data.
 Some of the most significant challenges include:

 Variation in speech patterns: People speak at different rates, with different accents, and in different contexts.
 These variations can make it difficult to train models that can accurately recognize speech in all situations

 Noise and interference: Background noise, such as music or other people talking, can interfere with speech recognition.
 This noise must be filtered out to ensure accurate training, although some clients do request it to remain so that their systems understand to filter it out